Errors

 try {

-const { data } = await axios.post('https://api.foxnose.net/v1/7c9h4pwu/folders/', payload);
+const { data } = await axios.post('https://api.foxnose.net/v1/7c9h4pwu/collections/', payload);

 return data;